harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 ## Summary

-Congratulations, you’ve just created a functional *Angular* app for all major desktop platforms using *GitHub Electron*.
+Congratulations, you've just created a functional *Angular* app for all major desktop platforms using *GitHub Electron*.
 It's still a rocky road, because of the early *Angular* state.
 Once *Angular* has stabilized a bit more, building real cross-platform applications with *Electron* will become easier, and perhaps some *Gulp.js* code could be ignored.